MoebiuZ/OpcodeOne/EXERCISES.md

 #### Exercises on your own

 1. Implement another emulator with your language of choice.
-(Recomended a language you don't know well and want to learn)
+(Recommendation: choose a language you don't know well and want to learn/improve)
 2. Implement another assembler with your language of choice.
-(Recomended a language you don't know well and want to learn)
+(Recommendation: choose a language you don't know well and want to learn/improve)
+3. Write some simple programs in O¹ assembly.